jafarlihi/cppq/README.md

 ## Web UI

-If you are on Linux then web UI can be started by running: `./web/start.sh`
+If you are on Linux then web UI can be started by running: `cd web && ./start.sh`

 Web UI is made with React/TypeScript and Flask/Python.
 It is still work-in-progress.